hading/chordpro-mode/README.md

 * Ctrl-c z : Kills the next chord.
 Finds the next chord after the point and kills it.
 This one works if you are on the opening [, or if you are between chords.
+* Ctrl-c r : Replace the current chord with one chosen from a dropdown list of chords already in the document.
 * Ctrl-c c : Copy the current chord
 * Ctrl-c x : Copy the next chord
 * Ctrl-c h : Insert a chordpro comment